 As an ingredient, mochigome (glutinous or sticky or sweet rice) has a higher viscosity that the non-glutinous rice eaten regularly.
 In terms of nutrition, glutinous rice hardly differs from non-glutinous rice, it is composed of 77% mainly starch as the carbohydrate content, 6% protein high in a good balance of essential amino acids, in addition to containing minerals and vitamins.
 One matchbox portion of glutinous rice contains the same amount of calories as one bowl of rice, making this a super food product for effective calorie consumption.

 Mochi having a nice sheen and bounciness, the sweetness and aroma of rice is of good quality.
 It is possible to store mochi, however after opening, wrap in plastic wrap and store in a refrigerator or freezer for best keeping.

-Ozoni (mochi containing soup), isobe mochi (seaweed wrapped mochi), kinako mochi (soft mochi covered in roasted soybean flour) are some popular mochi dishes, and even adding mochi to udon and other pot-prepared dishes makes these even more delectable.
+Zoni (mochi in soup), isobe mochi (seaweed wrapped mochi), kinako mochi (soft mochi covered in roasted soybean flour) are some popular mochi dishes, and even adding mochi to udon and other pot-prepared dishes makes these even more delectable.
 Throughout Japan recipes for a variety of local specialties and sweets using mochi have been handed down through generations.